Practical randomness amplification and privatisation with implementations on quantum computers: Conclusion

-\textit{\textbf{Future work --}} Some important further development of our results are already being worked on, among which: \begin{itemize} \item We will implement our protocol on different types of quantum computers.
-In particular, ion-trap based devices are known to have very high fidelities\footnote{For example above $99\%$ fidelity for measurements, gates, etc.}, which will lead to much higher observed Bell inequality violations.
-These machines also have virtually no cross-talk.
-Although these devices are notoriously slow, this would still give interesting fundamental results, such as, e.g., amplifying a very high $\eps_{SV}$. \item Cambridge Quantum Computing has designed a single-purpose photonic device which is currently in development.
-We intend to implement our protocol on this device, which is expected to achieve high Mermin values together with higher repetition rates that may make it better suited for certain use cases.
-In the meantime we will continue to work on improvements of our implementation on quantum computers. \item It is important to further improve on the randomness post-processing.
-This could lead to even higher $\eps_{SV}$ that can be amplified, but also higher efficiencies.
-The challenge is to manage to keep the complexity low in the actual software implementations, see Section \ref{Sec:RandProc} for more details about this. \end{itemize}
+\textit{\textbf{Future work --}} Some important further developments to our results are already being worked on, among which: \begin{itemize} \item After running a significantly large experiment on the Quantinuum H1 ion-trap quantum computer, we have managed to collect enough output to test our protocol on a number of different imperfect RNGs.
+With this, we can continue to test the limits and demonstrate the practicality of our protocol in real world applications. \item It would be interesting to explore the implication of the recent generalisation \cite{GeneralisedEAT} of the entropy accumulation theorem that we use \cite{dupuis2016entropy,arnon2018practical} to the particular set-up for randomness amplification. \item It is important to further improve on the randomness post-processing.
+This could lead to even higher $\delta$ that can be amplified, but also higher efficiencies.
+The challenge is to manage to keep the complexity low in the actual software implementations, see Sec.\ref{Sec:RandProc} for more details about this.
+In \cite{future}, we will expose further results on the topic of randomness extractors and their implementations. \end{itemize}